multiversx/mx-docs/docs/developers/setup-local-testnet.md

 └── localnet.toml
 ```

-We can then start, halt and resume the localnet as described above.
+We can then start, halt and resume the localnet as previously described.

 ### Altering chronology parameters